-In this post I want to explore the Wizard class and how the various spell schools could impact your campaign world.
+In this post we will explore the Wizard class and how the various spell schools could impact your campaign world.

-With this in mind I got to thinking about how each wizard and school would be perceived in the wider campaign world.
+With this in mind I got to thinking about how each spell school (and therefore wizard) would be perceived in the wider campaign world.

-I mean, I can see how the Abjuration school could be very useful for a city-state or nation, but as for Necromancy or even Divination, those could be seen as evil or dangerous.
+You can easily see how the Abjuration school could be very useful for a city-state or nation for defence, but as for Necromancy or even Divination, those could be seen as evil or dangerous.

-I want to have a look at each magic school and see how each one would be viewed.
+We will look at each magic school and see how each one could be viewed.

-Firstly, I will list out the schools of magic and then I want to explore in more depth how these could impact your campaign world.
+Firstly, let’s list out the schools of magic and then explore in more depth how these could impact your campaign world.
+There is also an example nation at the end.

 The School of Abjuration emphasizes magic that blocks, banishes, or protects.